|Nutritional Guidelines (per serving)|

-When it comes to the peach ingredient, you have a few options.
-Peach juice would be the first choice, though if you cannot find that, I would recommend a peach nectar.
+- When it comes to the peach ingredient, you have a few options.
+Peach juice would be the first choice, though if you cannot find that, we would recommend a peach nectar.
 The nectar is available at many grocers and can often be found in the juice aisle.

 How Strong Is the Bellini?